Part of the Cositutti Group

 Gelateria Dondoli, located in San Gimignano in Tuscany on the central Piazza della Cisterna.

-A tasting of artisan crafted Italian beer near Parma near the Fidenza Outlet Shopping Center.
+A tasting of artisan crafted Italian beer near Parma and the Fidenza Outlet Shopping Center.

 The ancient pilgrim route connecting Piazza del Campo to the Duomo that leads you down narrow, winding cobblestone streets with an ambiance and atmosphere into another time and place.
 It is dinner time and streets are lit by iron lanterns, casting a soft, warm glow that leads you to Mugolone, the ancient flavors of Siena.
 A favorite restaurant in a town that will leave you dreaming of Italy long after you have left.